gocardless/html-style-guide/README.md

 ###2.
 Structure

-We strive for easy-to-parse, tidy code and have found a few rules pretty great for keeping things readable and neat:
+We strive for easy-to-parse, tidy code and have found a few rules pretty great for keeping things readable and neat

 ####a.
 Some things can stay on one line.